bluz71/nvim-linefly/README.md

 [customized](https://github.com/bluz71/nvim-linefly#highlight-groups-and-colors)
 if desired.

-Lastly, _linefly_ is a light `statusline` plugin clocking in at about 600 lines of Lua code.
+Lastly, _linefly_ is a lean `statusline` plugin clocking in at about 700 lines of Lua code.
 For comparison, the [lualine](https://github.com/nvim-lualine/lualine.nvim), [lightline](https://github.com/itchyny/lightline.vim) and